Jack Andrews (New Zealand politician): Biography

+Andrews died on 27 June 1983.
+He was survived by his son and daughter, his wife predeceased him by five years.

+Awards and honours

 In the 1950 King's Birthday Honours, Andrews was appointed an Officer of the Order of the British Empire, in recognition of his 15 years of service as mayor of Lower Hutt.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.
 Andrews Avenue in Lower Hutt city was named after him.

-Andrews died on 27 June 1983.